kevinrss01/dubbing-engine/README.md

 The quality of translations can be increased depending on your needs and budget by changing the AI models used:

-- **Translation Models**: You can use instead reasoning models like o3-mini (with reasoning capabilities), or upcoming models like o4-mini or o4.
+- **Translation Models**: You can use instead, reasoning models like o3-mini (with reasoning capabilities), or upcoming models like o4-mini or o4.
-- **Adaptation Quality**: For models supporting reasoning efforts (o1, o3-mini, o1-Pro), you can increase the reasoning_effort parameter from 'medium' to "high".
+- **Adaptation Quality**: For models supporting reasoning efforts (o1, o3-mini, o3, o1-Pro), you can increase the reasoning_effort parameter from 'medium' to "high".

 These options allow you to balance cost versus quality based on your specific requirements.

----

-If you find this project helpful, please consider giving it a ⭐ to show support!
+## 🏆 Smarter Models

+You can leverage models with superior performance on the [MMLU-Pro benchmark](https://huggingface.co/spaces/TIGER-Lab/MMLU-Pro) for enhanced translation quality.
+Avoid using DeepL as it lacks comprehensive context handling and instruction adherence.

+## 🔧 Alternative Open-Source Models

+To reduce external API dependencies, consider using open-source alternatives:

+- **Transcription**: Whisper
+- **Text-to-Speech**: `hexgrad/Kokoro-82M`, Orpheus Speech from Canopy, SESAME models
+- **Translation & Adaptation**: LLAMA
+- **Multi-language Voice Cloning**: _TBD_
+- **Lip Synchronization**: Wav2Lip

 ---